nathhB/nbnet/README.md

 #include "nbnet.h"
 ```

 Provide a driver implementation.
-For the UDP driver, just add:
+For instance, for the UDP driver, just add:

 ```
 #include "net_drivers/udp.h"